fmxsh/mdtoc.nvim/README.md

 > [!Caution]
 > Bug Alert: This is a buggy plugin not intended for public usability, but will probably be improved over time, and maybe made into a proper plugin.

+> [!Note]
+> Mostly made to integrate with a personal project manager that is not published anywhere yet.

 About the code: This code was boilerplate genrated by ChatGPT, 4o and o1 in iterations alongside fixing bugs and adding features by hand.

 Requirements: